Ghost Name Generator - Names for Spirits, Spectres, and the Restless Dead

 Using the Generator for Your Ghost Character

-When generating ghost names, start from the human person the ghost was, then consider what the ghost has become.
-The name might be exactly the same (a ghost who is still fully identified with who they were in life), slightly altered (a name worn smooth by time or by being spoken in fear), completely different (a ghost so transformed that their living name no longer fits), or unknown to everyone (including, possibly, themselves).
-Consider the specificity of the haunting.
-The more specific the anchor — a particular room, a particular date, a particular person — the more specific the ghost's interaction with the world.
-Specificity creates character even in a non-entity: a ghost who only haunts the anniversary of their death has a very precise relationship to time that tells you something about their inner life.
-For tabletop RPG campaigns, ghost NPCs benefit from having full backstories even if the players never learn them in full.
-A ghost whose motivations are internally coherent but never fully explained is more frightening than one whose reasons are immediately obvious.
-The name is often the first piece of the mystery — give it enough specificity to be a real clue.
+When generating ghost names, start from the human the ghost was, then consider what it has become.
+The name might be exactly the same - a ghost still fully identified with its living self - slightly worn smooth by time or by being spoken in fear, completely transformed until the original name no longer fits, or unknown to everyone, including possibly the ghost itself.
+Specificity of haunting shapes character.
+The more precise the anchor - a particular room, a particular date, a particular person - the more particular the ghost's relationship to the world.
+A ghost who appears only on the anniversary of its death has a very precise relationship to time.
+That precision tells you something about its inner life, even if the ghost never speaks.
+For tabletop campaigns, ghost NPCs benefit from full backstories even when players never learn them completely.
+A ghost whose motivations are internally coherent but never explained is more frightening than one whose reasons are immediately obvious.
+The name is usually the first piece of the mystery.
+Give it enough specificity to function as a real clue.